Lebowski89/blog/content/posts/Common Tasks - Templates.md

 - common-tasks
 - templates
 - ansible
+menus: common
+weight: 5
-title: Templates
+title: Common Tasks - Templates
 ---

-## Common Tasks - Templates

 One of the most important tasks and one of the primary reasons I'm using Ansible is to set-up the various configs for my VMs and the services residing on them.
 For this, I typically template a basic config file from a role directory into the desired system or service folder: